 You’ll be sure of a great night out in Soho.
 As well as loads of West End theaters, it’s full of atmospheric pubs, clubs, and restaurants.

-For more of a hipster vibe, head to the pubs, clubs, and nightspots of Shoreditch.
+Head to Shoreditch’s pubs, clubs, and nightspots for a hipster vibe.
 For a fabulous range of live music, try Camden Town.
-And for Off-West-End theater, head to Islington.
+And for the Off-West-End theater, head to Islington.

 How can I get around London easily?